WXUXIN/WXUXIN/README.md

 My name is **Benjamin**
 <br>
 <br>
-I'm a Software/Data Engineer with over 3 years of professional experience in 🌉 Silicon Valley and Southeast Asia building financial products and data solutions.
+I'm a Software/Data Engineer with over 2 years of professional experience in 🌉 Silicon Valley and Southeast Asia, building financial products and data solutions.

 ## 💻 Languages I'm most familiar with
 <!-- Languages -->